Where things stand with the Seahawks as the second week of free agency ends

 So who knows for sure what's in store.

-But as NFL free agency enters its third week Monday, only seven of NFL.com’s top 21 free agents remains unsigned, and cap space around the league has begun to dry up.
+But as NFL free agency enters its third week Monday, only seven of NFL.com 's top 21 free agents remain unsigned, and cap space around the league has begun to dry up.

 Which makes it a good time to reset where things stand with the Seahawks and address some of the pressing issues still hovering.